GabeScott/standard-works-vault/General Conference/1989 April - Thanks Be to God.md

 Another great benefactor of our German-speaking members is Walter Stover.
 Freely he has shared his life and generously given of his means to lift the people.

 In 1968 when I made my first visit to the German Democratic Republic, tensions were high.
 Trust and understanding did not exist.
 No diplomatic relations had been established.
-On a cloudy and rain-filled day I journeyed to the city of Görlitz, situated deep in the German Democratic Republic near the Polish and Czech borders.
+On a cloudy and rain-filled day I journeyed to the city of Görlitz, situated deep in the German Democratic Republic near the Polish and Czech borders.
 I attended my first meeting with the Saints.
 We assembled in a small and ancient building.
 As the members sang the hymns of Zion, they literally filled the hall with their faith and devotion.

 My heart was filled with sorrow when I realized the members had no patriarch, no wards or stakes—just branches.
 They could not receive temple blessings—either endowment or sealing.
 No official visitor had come from Church headquarters in a long time.
 The members could not leave their country.
 Yet they trusted in the Lord with all their hearts.